raspberrypilearning/how-are-you/en/step_2.md

 **Offline**: open the [project starter file](http://rpf.io/p/en/how-are-you-go){:target="_blank"} in the Scratch offline editor.
 If you need to, you can [download and install Scratch here](https://scratch.mit.edu/download){:target="_blank"}.

-You should see two young people: one is you, and the other is your friend.
+You should see two young people: one represents you, and the other represents your friend.
 Click on the green flag and you should see and hear one of the sprites speaking in Czech.

 ## Translate your message